 Do you still write on your blog?
-How old were you when you started it?
+Why did you start it?

 Yes, I still work on my blog.
-I was 20 when I started it.
 I started it because I had so much knowledge and I wanted to share it with the world.

 What is your natural sleep cycle?

-I stay up for like 18 hours and then I sleep for 8-10 hours.
+I stay up for as long as I want and I sleep for as long as I want.
 I don't operate on Earth's schedule - I operate on my own 26 or 28 hour cycle.
 I like to work late at night and around the clock.

 What languages do you use?